Detecting Origin Attribution for Text-to-Image Diffusion Models: Detecting Image Attribution in RGB

-\textbf{Cross-domain Generalization. } As highlighted in Sec. \ref{sec: images_from_diverse_generators_and_prompts}, user prompts vary significantly, with some describing natural scenes and others depicting creative or surreal concepts.
+\textbf{Cross-domain Generalization. } As highlighted in Sec. \ref{sec: images_from_diverse_generators_and_prompts}, user prompts vary significantly, with some describing natural scenes and others depicting surreal concepts.
 This diversity led us to examine how a classifier, trained on images generated using MS-COCO captions, would perform when applied to images created from GPT-4's inventive prompts, and conversely.
-The results, presented in Tab. \ref{tab:cross_domain_classification}, show a noticeable decline in performance when the classifier is trained and tested across these differing domains.
-Since we keep the same set of generators and only change the style of prompts, this outcome underscores that learning image attribution uses the visible content in the generated images.
+The results, presented in Tab. \ref{tab:cross_domain_classification}, show an evident decline in performance when the classifier is trained and tested across these differing domains.
+Since we keep the same generators and only change the style of prompts, this outcome underscores that learning image attribution uses the visible content in the generated images.